 Cryptocurrencies exchanges require new users to verify their account prior any trading activity.
 Therefore, Following your account registration, you must verify your details in order to continue the process.

-Step 4 – Buy Ripple with Fiat Currency
+Step 4 – Buy XRP with Fiat Currency

 That’s it, now you can log in to your exchange account, search for XRP/USD or XRP/BTC, XRP/XBT and buy the coin.
 Following the purchase, withdraw your Ripple (XRP) to the digital wallet you opened at the beginning of the process.

 The other method being via brokers that provide a contract for differences (CFD’s).
 Currently, not all exchanges provide the opportunity to trade Ripple, however, Plus500 allows traders and investors to buy and sell Ripple easily.
-Sign in to Plus500, deposit funds via bank transfer or credit card and you can trade Ripple either from your desktop or mobile app.
+Sign in to Plus500 *(79% of retail CFD accounts lose money), deposit funds via bank transfer or credit card and you can trade Ripple either from your desktop or mobile app.

 Ripple only sells XRP to banks and institutions, but individual investors can find it on a variety of cryptocurrency exchanges.
 It can be purchased with other cryptocurrencies or with US dollars.
 The exchanges have different cost structures and pricing policies, so comparison shopping is highly recommended.
 There is also a useful website that compile lists of exchanges with user ratings.